mitmplay/mitm-play/README.md

 </details>
 <details><summary><b>-D --debug</b></summary>

-More information will be shown in console.log (ex: websocket), including info from `DEBUG=pw:api`. option can having chars values:
+More information will be shown in console.log from `DEBUG=pw:api`, including info from Mitm-play debug logs.

 ```bash
 $ mitm-play -D <OR> #pw:api
 $ mitm-play -D=b <OR>
 $ mitm-play --debug=bc
 ```
+Option can having combine chars, lowercase represent sepecific Playwright type of logs, but if all Playwiright, use "V"
 |char|value      |
 |:--:|-----------|
 | V  |pw:*       |